debrajpaul/full-budget-app/README.md

 ## Troubleshooting
 - **No SQS messages processed** – confirm `SQS_QUEUE_URL` matches the environment you seeded jobs into and that credentials allow `sqs:ReceiveMessage`.
+- **Categories not updating** – ensure the transactions table stream is enabled and mapped to `tag-loaders`, and that Bedrock access/feature flags are set when AI fallback is desired.
 - **Bedrock calls fail** – ensure the IAM role or user has `bedrock:InvokeModel` and that Bedrock is enabled in the region.
 - **Schema drift** – update `docs/finance-budget.sdl.graphql` and re-export within `apps/graphql-api/src/schemas`.
 - **Cold start performance** – pre-bundle via `pnpm build` and enable provisioned concurrency on latency-sensitive Lambdas.